 “For years we’ve had ISIS and many people joined [ISIS] because of not having a job”.
 Sarab Attar is a 19 year old Mechanical Engineering student in Erbil, Kurdistan.
 Much of Sarab’s childhood has been peppered with the fallout of a civil war against ISIS being fought just miles away.
 In December 2017, ISIS was defeated but young people’s battle was far from over.

 “The biggest problem in Kurdistan is jobs,” explains Sarab.
 “Many people leave for Europe, to find jobs…You know, if you don’t have experience you can’t work here in Kurdistan”.
-Wanting to gain some practical skills and do something for her community, she joined the Erbil Digital Workforce (EDW), part of the Boosting Your Beliefs (BYB) programme at SPARK.

 The EDW trains young, future leaders in effective methods of countering (potentially) extremist views in their peers by using digital and storytelling techniques.
 The 20 young people that are part of the EDW find new solutions to radicalisation of youth in Kurdistan by creating social media campaigns and organising key events to start the difficult, but necessary, discussions about youth radicalisation in the community.

 Hear Sarab’s story here:

 One such event recently took place in Erbil, with an on-stage debate entitled: I am a Muslim, am I an extremist?
 Provocative as it sounds, the debate was designed to help separate Islam from its association with violent extremism.

 Young members of the EDW organised the debate between two mullahs – educated Muslims trained in religious law and doctrine and usually holding an official post.
 M. Hawzhin Mullah Amin (a more secular figure) and Dr. Mullah Idris Karitany (more religiously conservative) tackled the issue of extremism from two ends of the spectrum.